louis77/mariakit/README.md

 ## Features

 - 🔍 Automatically inspects MariaDB schema using information_schema
-- 📝 Generates type-safe Go constants for all column names
+- 📝 Generates type-safe Go constants for all column names with `_Name` suffix
+- 🎯 Generates Go type aliases for every table column
 - 🏗️ Creates Go structs with proper type mappings from MariaDB to Go
 - 🔢 Generates constants for all enum values found in the database
+- ✅ Proper TINYINT(1) to boolean mapping (MariaDB's actual boolean type)
-- 🎯 Supports selective generation (constants, structs, or enums only)
+- 🎯 Supports selective generation (constants, structs, types, or enums only)
 - 📁 Clean, organized output with automatic Go formatting
 - 🛠️ Standalone CLI tool with no external dependencies
 - 🎨 Custom JSON column type mapping with YAML configuration
 - 🔧 Automatic detection of JSON columns via `json_valid()` constraints
 - 📦 Includes specialized MariaDB types (JSON, Point, LineString, StringArray)
-- 🏷️ Preserves database column comments in generated structs
+- 🏷️ Preserves database column comments in generated structs and type aliases
 - 🔗 Handles primary key relationships and nullable types

 MariaKit let's you write your SQL queries in a type-safe way, with automatic type mapping and enum value handling, without imposing any ORM or dependencies to your Go application.